Buying a home is a milestone moment. Make sure you're not missing out on the key details by going through our checklists.

 What’s mortgage pre-qualification?

 Mortgage pre-qualification is the first step to pre-approval.
-It helps you to determine approximately how much you’ll be able to borrow and how much you’ll need for a down payment and closing costs.
+It helps you figure out approximately how much you’ll be able to borrow and how much you’ll need for a down payment and closing costs.
 The mortgage provider won’t review your credit report or verify your financial information when pre-qualifying you.
 Instead, they’ll estimate how much you might eventually be approved for based on an overview of your finances including your income, assets and debts.

 What’s mortgage pre-approval?